ChrisWhealy/edge-cdn-store/README.md

    - `http://localhost:8080/metrics` proxy metrics compatible with Prometheus
    - `http://localhost:8080/cache` proxy cache contents (very basic, but functional)

-you will need to issue a `curl` command to the appropriate endpoint depending on whether you're accessing a secure or insecure address.
+You will need to issue a `curl` command to the appropriate endpoint depending on whether you're accessing a secure or insecure address.

-Depending on whether you want to connect to From a separate terminal, such as:

 ### Secure